As a Training Ground for War: How Sport Prepares Soldiers for the Battlefield

 Throughout REME’s history, women have worked alongside REME’s male fighting force, excelling in careers not always available to women in the civilian world.

-A new exhibition at the REME Museum tells the stories of some of these exceptional women.
+This exhibition told the stories of some of these exceptional women.
 Women such as Junior Commander Marjorie Inkster who served with the Auxiliary Territorial Service (ATS), an organisation created during World War Two for the thousands of women keen to help the war effort.
 She was attached to REME to maintain and repair radar equipment – vital work that helped defend Britain from aerial attack.

 The role of women in the British Army has seen dramatic changes over the decades.
-The exhibition will look at the restriction’s women have had to overcome, from being unable to serve if married, to being paid less than the men they commanded.
-It will also highlight the opportunities and support which women have received, to help them excel in their chosen career and to proudly serve their country in the same role as their male colleagues.
+The exhibition looked at the restriction’s women had to overcome, from being unable to serve if married, to being paid less than the men they commanded.
+It also highlighted the opportunities and support which women received to help them excel in their chosen career and to proudly serve their country in the same role as their male colleagues.

-With women making up 10% of the British Army, and with this number increasing, the exhibition will showcase some of the stories of women currently serving with REME, alongside their pioneering predecessors.
+With women making up 10% of the British Army, and with this number increasing, the exhibition showcased some of the stories of women currently serving with REME, alongside their pioneering predecessors.